-The most recent estimates projected a rise in population to 156,731 in 2028, up from the estimate of 152,254 in the last Monitoring Report.
-The number of households in the borough is also projected to continue rising - indeed, the rate of increase experienced in the second half of the 2010s is projected to continue well in to the 2020s.
+The most recent estimates projected a rise in population to 156,731 in 2028, up from 152,254 in the last Monitoring Report (based on 2018 projections with the ONS to release new projections in late 2022).
+The number of households is also projected to continue rising - indeed, the rate of increase experienced in the second half of the 2010s is projected to continue well into the 2020s.

-The most recent English Indices of Deprivation (covering 2019) showed that Knowsley continues to be a relatively poor performer nationally in terms of income, employment, health, and education indicators.
+The most recent English Indices of Deprivation (covering 2019) indicated Knowsley continues to be a relatively poor performer nationally in terms of income, employment, health, and education indicators.